mostraus/AMUSE-Group11/README.md

 - write LonelyPlanets ourselves, save close encounters of certain stars with stopping condition
 - no bridging, just hydro code (can do gravity too, just "sloppier")
 - during encounter hydro, than check if disk is ok, jump to next encounter
+- if problem with star getting bound just skip it

 ## Code
 [LonelyPlanets](https://github.com/spzwart/LonelyPlanets)